NEW CHANGES TO THE COMMON RULE

 Exempt Categories 7 and 8: These new "Broad Consent" categories will not be utilized by GVSU.

 Informed Consent Changes

-Effective July 19, 2018, the requirements for informed consent will change as follows:
+Effective January 21, 2019, the requirements for informed consent have changed as follows:

 - A "Key Information" section must be presented at the beginning of the consent form